rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 [rfc1574]: https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text

-In many cases, you don't need a full `./x.py doc`, which will build the entire stage 2 compiler and compile the various books published on [doc.rust-lang.org][docs].
-When updating documentation for the standard library, first try `./x.py doc --stage 0 src/libstd`.
-If that fails, or if you need to see the output from the latest version of `rustdoc`, use `--stage 1` instead of `--stage 0`.
+In many cases, you don't need a full `./x.py doc --stage 2`, which will build the entire stage 2 compiler and compile the various books published on [doc.rust-lang.org][docs].
+When updating documentation for the standard library, first try `./x.py doc src/libstd`.
+If that fails, or if you need to see the output from the latest version of `rustdoc`, add `--stage 1`.
 Results should appear in `build/$TARGET/crate-docs`.

 [docs]: https://doc.rust-lang.org